DavidHe1127/Mr.He_HandBook/DevOps/AWS/CloudFront/README.md

 - Cloudfront supports 2 types of origins - s3 bucket and custom origin (a web server).
 - With s3 bucket origin, use s3 website endpoint rather than s3 rest api endpoint for origin domain when creating a new origin. (recommended by AWS)
 - To restrict direct access to s3 origin, add a bucket policy to deny access to bucket objects when requests don't have `referer` header.
-You need to add custom headers to requests on cloudfront.
+You need to add custom headers to requests on cloudfront. `referer` is a header set by the browser to include the address of the calling site.

 ```
 {